-What I’m about to share with you is quite powerful.
+What we’re about to share with you is quite powerful.
 It has the potential to change your financial fate.

-But I’ll warn you, it’s a blessing… and a curse.
+But we’ll warn you, it’s a blessing… and a curse.

 It could very well change the way you view every dollar you spend.
 Or it could make you miserable and miserly.

-I’ve written a lot about my “broken bowl” theory.
+We’ve written before about our “broken bowl” theory.
 It’s the idea that you can permanently boost your wealth simply by cutting the percentage of your income that you’re willing to spend.

 It’s simple stuff.

-To show you how simple – and to prove that this idea can greatly affect your wealth starting today – let me give you an example.
+To show you how simple – and to prove that this idea can greatly affect your wealth starting today – let’s look at an example.

-My wife and I live on what we affectionately call a microfarm.
+Our family lives on what we affectionately call a microfarm.
 We’ve got everything you’d find on a full-scale farm (pigs, sheep, chickens and even bees), just on a whole lot less land.
-It’s the broken bowl theory in action.
+It’s the “broken bowl” theory in action.

 Needless to say, we have a garden.